ibm-cloud-docs/virtual-servers/vsi_configuring.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
+{:note: .note}

 # Configuring virtual servers
 {: #configuring-virtual-servers}

 When you have access to your virtual server, be sure to change your password and consider setting up SSH for a more secure authentication solution.
 There are many other options for configuring your virtual server to meet the needs of your environment.
 {:shortdesc}

+Before you configure a virtual server, review your options for connecting to the server and how to manage passwords and credentials.
+For more information, see [Getting started with IBM Cloud Virtual Private Networking](/docs/iaas-vpn?topic=iaas-vpn-getting-started) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
+{: note}

 ## Log in
 {: #log-in}